lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 <a target="_blank" class="image-link" href="/assets/eng-metrics/starving-reviews.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/starving-reviews.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>Disappearing bands indicates a particular part of the process is starving</i></center>

 In this case, starvation itself is not problematic.
 Still, the fact that you can't get items into review indicates it may be advantageous to make the development stage more quickly by increasing reuse or refactoring complex parts of your software.
+By doing that, you'd be trying to match the departure rates of the "development" and review stages.

-It may also indicate that the upstream segment (the development stage) is highly variable.
+This pattern may also indicate that the upstream segment (the development stage) is highly variable, causing your team to be more unpredictable.
 Therefore, the "review" band's size keeps surging and disappearing.

 Starvation becomes more of a problem when there's a fixed amount of resources waiting to receive work, as in manufacturing.
 When resources are cross-trained to work in different parts of the process, we can dynamically redirect effort towards bottlenecks.
 That's why it's important to avoid silos.

-Finally, it's also essential to notice that a manager's goal is not necessarily to avoid starvation at all costs.
+It's also essential to notice that **a manager's goal is not necessarily to avoid starvation at all costs**.
 Managers who prioritize efficiency (everyone being busy all the time) will increase the formation of queues.
 Therefore, they'll end up increasing WIP and cycle times, as I've explained [in another blog post](/2022/06/12/measure-queues-not-cycle-time.html).

 <br>

 ## Other helpful visualizations for spotting problems

-Sometimes, just because a Cumulative Flow Diagram looks impeccable, it doesn't mean your team's performance is as optimal as it could be.
+Sometimes, just because a Cumulative Flow Diagram looks impeccable, it doesn't mean your team's performance is as optimal.

 Imagine, for example, that your team consistently ships a significant amount of critical bugs.
 In that case, whenever someone discovers one of those bugs, the bugfix becomes the top priority and gets done quite quickly.